Contents

 2. Select a name from your contact list, or enter a name in the text box in the Recipient window, with the date and category of greeting that you want.

-3. Click on the Content Editor button in the Recipient window.
+3. Click on the Content Editor Button in the Recipient window.
 This will open a window in which you can edit the contents for the selected month and year.

 4. The first half of the report appears in the window.
 To access the lower half of the report, click on the Page button.

 5. The gray fields are your data fields.
-Left-click on a gray field, and the grayed-out Edit Data button in the left toolbar turns from gray to black.
+Left-click on a gray field and the grayed-out Edit Data button in the left toolbar turns from gray to black.
 Click on Edit Data to open the selected record in the editor.

 6. Edit the text, then click on the Save button.
 When you’re finished, click on the Close button.